tommyettinger/textratypist/README.md

 contributors; see the end of this document for the list, which you can and should copy to give credit to everyone.

 There are also line-art emoji from [OpenMoji](https://openmoji.org/), and full-color versions of the same emoji.
 These may be a better fit for certain projects' art styles.
+More recently, the detailed full-color [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Color+Emoji) have been added, too.

 ## Act now and get these features, free of charge!